 One of the highlights from my trip to Morocco was a street food tour with Marrakech Food Tours.
 It’s an amazing opportunity to visit all the food markets around the medina with a helpful and knowledgeable local who can explain what everything is.

-If it’s your first time in Marrakech, it can be a little intimidating visiting these market stalls and knowing what to order so this is a great way to try lots of local food!
+If it’s your first time visiting, it can be a little intimidating visiting these market stalls and knowing what to order so this is a great way to try lots of local food!
 We visited eight stalls and had eight mini meals.
 It was delicious and a really unique way to see the city and learn more about Morocco’s history through the food.

 High Atlas Mountains